galib9690/camels-attrs/README.md

 If you use this package in your research, please cite:

 ```
-Galib, M. & Merwade, V. (2025). camels-attributes: A Python package for extracting
+Galib, M. & Merwade, V. (2025). camels-attrs: A Python package for extracting
 CAMELS-like catchment attributes.
 Lyles School of Civil Engineering, Purdue University.
 ```